GMP 37th Symposium: Pioneering Advances in Pharmacokinetics

 This session is intended to provide insights on how Artificial Intelligence (AI) and Machine Learning (ML) are revolutionizing the pharmaceutical industry.
 PhD students and industrial experts will present some latest advancements and practical applications in AI-driven drug discovery & development shaping the future of healthcare

-3- M. Boussena (COMPO, CRCM, Aix-Marseille university): Coming soon
+3- Mohamed Boussena (COMPO, CRCM, Aix-Marseille university): What to do with missing values?

 GMP Assemblée Générale